 Ceramic Tile Floors

 Ceramic tile floors are designer-friendly, allowing you to choose patterns and colors that best match your room and property style.
-Once installed, tile floors are easy to clean, long-lasting, with colors that don't fade.
+Once installed, tile floors are easy to clean and long-lasting, with colors that don't fade.
 They require minimal maintenance

 and are a good choice for those who need hypoallergenic environments.